The Index Manager running on Windows Server 2008 or 2012 reports Http AddUrl Failed" in the Operations Center log.

 Solution for cause 2

-The index name may not contain any characters that cannot be used in a web URL: Check to see if any of the indexes contain characters that are invalid in a URL - to be sure, use plain-text characters and no special symbols.
-Then save the changes and restart the Index Manager service.
+The index name may not contain any characters that cannot be used in a web URL: Check to see if any of the indexes contain invalid characters in a URL - to be sure, use plain-text characters and no special symbols.
+Then, save the changes and restart the Index Manager service.